codemaster138/easydoc/README.md

 ## Reporting problems
 If you encounter any problems with easydoc, please create an issue.
 The name should start with "**Issue:**" or "**Bug:**".

+## Upcomming in next version/Known issues
+Currently, the search bar does not work.
+In the next release, this will be fixed.